 This is one of a series of 8 circular walks on the River Ver and part of the 17 mile long linear, River Ver Trail.
 You can also use the OS Explorer Map 182 to find your way around the Valley.
-For lots more photos, memories, information and copies of the other walks go to www.riverver.co.uk
+For other walks in the series visit www.riverver.co.uk